 Vanguard offers certificates of deposit (CDs) that are quite different from the standard CDs you find at banks.
 The firm offers brokered CDs, which are CDs banks issue that brokerage firms buy in bulk and then resell to their brokerage customers at competing rates.

 However, Vanguard Brokerage requires a minimum of $10,000 to open a CD followed by $1,000 increments.
-Still, its 10-Year CD carries a 3.65% interest rate that greatly exceeds CD rates you’d get through banks directly.
+Still, its 10-Year CD carries a 2.95% interest rate that exceeds most CD rates you’d get through banks directly.
 However, interest is not compounded within the CD, but rather paid to your linked Vanguard money market account (MMA) at the end of the term, what is known as maturity.
 In other words, your return would be the same each year and then paid in total at maturity—still a potentially high amount based on the given interest rates.

 Vanguard Brokerage CDs